College Bound? Don’t Leave Home without Reading This!

 And that’s where you come in, College Bound.
 I want to see you leave home for your future alma mater with confidence!

-Sure, I hope you learn lots and get the degree you’re paying for, but I want you to arrive on campus ready to build great relationships with roommates, club friends, classmates, church friends, and, perhaps, eventually a girl or boyfriend.
+Sure, I hope you learn lots and get the degree you’re paying for (or your parent’s are paying for), but I want you to arrive on campus ready to build great relationships with roommates, club friends, classmates, church friends, teachers, and, perhaps, eventually a girl or boyfriend.
 And then…

 I want you to leave college with life-giving relationships that last a lifetime.